Corinne Olympios Blasts Becca’s Season Of ‘The Bachelorette’

 “[It’s] terrible,” Olympios told AOL of Kufrin’s season.
 “Love Becca, but the guys suck!”

 When it comes to specific guys, Corinne called out male model Jordan Kimball as one of this season’s worst offenders.
 Jordan, who describes his “brand” as “pensive gentleman,” famously showed up to last week’s Bachelorette cocktail party shirtless and only wearing his skintight boxer briefs.
-The showy move Corinne Olympios’ attention-seeking topless swimming stunt when she tried to stand out at a pool party during Nick’s attention.
+The showy move copied Corinne Olympios’ attention-seeking topless swimming stunt when she tried to stand out at a pool party during Nick’s attention.

 “Jordan tries too hard,” Corinne said.”Shut up, dude.
 Nobody gives a sh*t about you!”

-Olympios told People she thinks Jordan is trying to steal her spot as the new villain on The Bachelor franchise.
+Olympios told People that she thinks Jordan is trying to steal her spot as the new villain on The Bachelor franchise.

 “I feel like he’s almost trying to be a guy version of me,” Corinne said.
 “Like, you can’t do Corinne.
 No. Like, stop!”

-According to Entertainment Tonight, during an appearance on SiriusXM’s The Michelle Collins Show Becca went so far as to say the entire Bachelor franchise is starting to lose steam.
+According to Entertainment Tonight, during an appearance on SiriusXM’s The Michelle Collins Show, Becca went so far as to say the entire Bachelor franchise is starting to lose steam.
 Corinne said that Becca Kufrin seems “really sweet,” but she added that the franchise “just sucks” now.

 “I feel like The Bachelor‘s losing steam real quick,” Corinne said.